shashank-srikant/shashank-srikant.github.io/_pages/relationships.md

 **- Communication:** What also comes with humility and kindness is the ability to communicate without ego getting in the way.
 I respect, practice, and expect frank and timely communication.
 I've written [a note on the importance of communication in a professional setting](https://csresearch101.netlify.app/m4.html#communicating-with-sincerety)

-I respect and exercise the same set of values in my personal space as well.
+I respect and exercise the same set of values in my personal relationships as well.

 **Footnote 1:** The intended purpose of fast-tracking this process has failed on the two occasions I've used it :-) Expected, but only kinda.